VladimirKalachikhin/Galadriel-map/README.md

 * [promise-polyfill](https://github.com/taylorhakes/promise-polyfill) as _promise-polyfill/promise.js_

 Create local copy of dependences and/or edit _index.php_

-Paths and other set and describe in _params.php_

 ### gpsd
 GaladrielMap get position and velosity from gpsd via _askGPSD.php_ service.
 You may configure _askGPSD.php_ to you gpsd host and port.
 Default are localhost and 2947 port (default for gpsd).<br>